UWrc/uwrc.github.io/docs/ood/start.md

 :::

 To access Hyak's Open OnDemand, open a web browser and navigate to [https://ondemand.hyak.uw.edu/](https://ondemand.hyak.uw.edu/).
 You will be prompted to log in with your UW NetID, password, and verify your identity with Duo.
+Once you have successfully logged in, you will be taken to our OOD dashboard.